christianhelle/apiclientcodegen/README.md

 **Important note:**

-The custom tool code generators piggy back on top of well known Open API client code generators like **AutoRest** and **NSwag** and require them to be installed on the developers machine
+The custom tool code generators piggy back on top of well known Open API client code generators like **AutoRest** and **NSwag** and require them to be installed on the developers machine.
+The Swagger Codegen CLI is downloaded on demand but requires the Java SDK to be installed on the machine

 **Screenshots**